qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 V Test name describes the action and the expected result V Given-When-Then (or Arrange-Act-Assert)
 V One (conceptual) assert per test
+> (new) Glanceable tests
 ~ Triangulation
-~ (new) Glanceable tests
 ~ Caring for your tests
-~ Fix one failing test at a time
-  + No more than one failing test at a time
+~ Fix one failing test at a time / No more than one failing test at a time
+- Rules for simple design
 - (new) Removing duplication between test & production code
 - (new) Make the change easy, then make the change (refactor after and before) source: Kent Beck
 - Test cases follow common setup